The Age of a 15-year-old Tabby Cat

 Creating a senior-friendly environment involves making adjustments to accommodate your tabby cat’s specific needs.
 This may include providing easy access to food, water, litter boxes, and comfortable resting areas.
 Consider installing ramps or steps to help them navigate elevated surfaces more easily.

-See also How Long Do Indoor Tabby Cats Live?
+See also The Intelligence of Tabby Cats

 Tailoring Diet and Nutrition